 Typically, when I’m contacted by a domainer or broker, my asking prices for domain names are set at the ceiling and I don’t budge.

-If either party wants the domain name bad enough, you try one of the following:
+If either party wants the domain name bad enough, I suggest attempting one of the following actions:

 - Use a domain name broker or brokering service